 Seeking professional help is the first step.

-Keep in mind that they may experience more problems in mental health treatment such as therapy because they may not feel secure connecting with the therapist at first.
-When seeking help, beware of these characteristics and don’t give up easily17.
-A secure relationship takes time to develop, and the same is true for the relationship between therapist and patient.
+Understand that you may experience more problems in mental health treatment because you may not feel secure connecting with the therapist at first.
+When seeking help, beware of this tendency and don’t give up easily17.

 Having a sense of security is an important step in healing.
 In the long term, your hard work will be rewarded.